-John Styles is Research Professor in History at the University of Hertfordshire.
+John Styles is Professor Emeritus in History at the University of Hertfordshire and leads ‘Spinning in the Era of the Spinning Wheel’.
 He joined the university in 2004, after thirteen years as Head of Graduate Studies at the Victoria and Albert Museum.
 He specializes in the history of early-modern Britain, especially material life, manufacturing, and design.
 His most recent books are The Dress of the People: Everyday Fashion in Eighteenth-Century England (2007) and Threads of Feeling: The London Foundling Hospital’s Textile Tokens, 1740-1770 (2010).
-He curated the exhibition ‘Threads of Feeling’, displayed at the London Foundling Museum in 2010-11, the de Witt Wallace Decorative Arts Museum at Colonial Williamsburg, Virginia, USA in 2013-14, and online at: www.threadsoffeeling.com
+He curated the exhibition ‘Threads of Feeling’, displayed at the London Foundling Museum in 2010-11, the de Witt Wallace Decorative Arts Museum at Colonial Williamsburg, Virginia, USA in 2013-14.

 David Celetti was Post-Doctoral Research Fellow attached to ‘Spinning in the Era of the Spinning Wheel’ from 2011 to 2012.
 He holds a doctorate in Economic and Social History from the University of Verona.
 His dissertation was entitled ‘Hemp in the Venetian Economy of the 16th and 17th centuries’.
 He specializes in the early-modern European economy, especially proto-industry, agriculture and trade.
 He has also undertaken oral histories of rural communities in Italy.
 As Post-Doctoral Research Fellow attached to ‘Spinning in the Era of the Spinning Wheel’, he researched spinning in continental Europe, especially France, Italy, Germany and the Netherlands.